 Is the Nik Collection Worth the Price Tag?

-The Nik Collection plugins have been an integral part of my workflow for a decade but is it the right choice for you?
+The Nik Collection plugins have been an integral part of my workflow for a decade, but is it the right choice for you?
 Is it worth the price tag?
 The answer is yes.
 Most photographers will find at least one of the plugins useful.

-If you purchase the Nik Collection 6, you also get a free download of DxO Photolab Essential, a powerful RAW editor developed by DxO.
+If you purchase the Nik Collection 7, you also get a free download of DxO Photolab Essential, a powerful RAW editor developed by DxO.
 This is a big bonus for those who will use the Nik Collection plugins as standalone products.

-Should you upgrade if you own Nik Collection 5?
+Should you upgrade if you own Nik Collection 6?

 Conclusion

 The Nik Collection by DxO has been a favorite amongst photographers for more than a decade, and it’s not without a reason.
-You most likely won’t end up using all eight plugins, but it won’t take long for you to find a handful of them integral to your post-processing.
+You most likely won’t end up using all seven plugins, but it won’t take long for you to find a handful of them integral to your post-processing.

 I sincerely believe that the majority of photographers who edit their photos will find certain plugins from the Nik Collection useful.
 After years of using it, I have nothing but good words to say.
 This seems to be the case amongst other users as well.